bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 There exist a lot of different versions of how Modbus is actually implemented in terms of network design.
 The most used are:
  - **Modbus RTU**: used for serial communication, compact binary data representation, only machine-readable
- - **Modbus ASCII**: used for serial communication, communication uses ASCII characters, human-readable
+ - **Modbus ASCII**: used for serial communication, uses ASCII characters, human-readable
  - **Modbus TCP/IP**: used in TCP/IP networks, connecting on port `502`, allows other protocols on the network as well

 Currently, StreamPipes supports only the usage of `ModbusTCP/IP`.